-"Achieving a sense of “rightness,” even in the most uncertain circumstances, is the motivating concept behind my sculptures.
-The work is figurative but is not about the figure.
-I consider myself an expressionist as I am more interested in communicating an abstract feeling or idea rather than an actual image."
+"Born in Switzerland, in 1941, to a prominent family of art and antique collectors, I started to sculpt wood at a very young age.
+I was drawn to and learned the technique of bronze and lost wax casting “because it is the most demanding material which is responsive and sweet to the touch.”
+My work is figurative but is not about the figure.
+I consider myself an expressionist as I am more interested in communicating an abstract feeling or idea than an actual image."

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist